falconx/encounter-react/README.md

  4. [ ] map-encounter.jsx: Updating on socket listeners will happen too frequently in the real world
  5. [x] Request profile image using Passport instead of using Facebook Graph API
  6. [x] Dropped presences screen.
+ 7. [ ] Use socket.io to show presence when dropped nearby.

 Phase 3:
  1. [ ] Only update the map once the user has moved N distance since the last check.